iqual-ch/drupal-platform/docs/commands.md

 > These commands can only be run from within the Drupal container

-* `project`: Deploy the Drupal project into the current environment (requires a running container environment)
+* `project`: Auto-install the Drupal project into the current environment (requires a running container environment)
     * Checks if there are uncommited changes and aborts if detected
     * Pulls new commits from git if set (`$GIT_COMMIT` or `$GIT_BRANCH`)
     * Checks if `vendor` folder exists